RocketshipGames/xwing-csv/README.md

-  became available in stores, but before much of it has seen much tournament use---the U-Wing and TIE Striker came out almost exactly 2 months ago with the release of *Rogue One*, but the Upsilon-Class Shuttle, Quadjumper, and Sabine's TIE Fighter just 2 weeks ago.
+  became available in stores, but before much of it has seen much tournament use---the U-Wing and TIE Striker came out almost exactly 2 months ago with the release of *Rogue One*, but the Upsilon-Class Shuttle, Quadjumper, and Sabine's TIE Fighter just hit stores 2 weeks ago.

   * [`archives/20160212-ships.csv`](https://github.com/RocketshipGames/xwing-csv/raw/master/archives/20160212-ships.csv):
     Summary of all ships in the game right now.